braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

   ```

 ### Error: "Access Denied" when accessing S3
-- Check your AWS credentials are correct
+- Check your AWS credentials in `.env` are correct
 - Verify your IAM user/role has S3 read permissions
-- Confirm the bucket name in `pipeline.yaml` is correct
+- Confirm the bucket name in `.env` is correct

 ### Dashboard shows "No UUIDs found"
-- Check that data exists in `s3://your-bucket/ephys/`
+- Check that data exists in `s3://your-bucket/your-prefix/`
-- Verify the `prefix` in `pipeline.yaml` matches your data location
+- Verify the `S3_PREFIX` in `.env` matches your data location
 - Check container logs: `docker-compose logs dashboard`

 ### Port 8050 already in use